maslana-mucha/JSBeginnings.Blog/README.md

-# Blog: simple one-page application.
-Using JavaScript to create dynamic effects.
+# Blog: simple one-page application
+--> using JavaScript to create dynamic effects